jasonccox/stock-dashboard/README.md

 (Make sure you've completed the database setup instructions above!)

-First, you'll need to create a `.env` file at the root of the repository with the variables shown below.
-The values should match those from the Docker compose file (if running the DB via Docker) or the ones you used when setting up a database on your dev machine.
+First, you'll need to create a `.env` file at the root of the repository to tell the app the database password.
+The password should of course match whatever password you used when setting up the database.

 ```
-DB_USER=stocks
 DB_PASSWORD=<password>
-DB_DB=stocks
-DB_HOST=localhost
-DB_PORT=5432
 ```

 Next, run `npm install` to download the required modules.
 Then you can run `npm run build` to transpile the TypeScript code to JavaScript and bundle the frontend.
 Finally, run `npm run start` to start the app server.
 Visit <http://localhost:3000> to make sure that it's working.